eonu/ruby-golf/articles/General.md

 Always use ASCII letters for your variable names!

-## Better control flow and method returns <a name="better_control_flow_and_method_returns"></a>
+## Better control flow, conditionals and method returns <a name="better_control_flow,_conditionals_and_method_returns"></a>

-Ruby has a number of useful features for optimising your control flow and method returns - namely the ternary operator, postfix control flow and automatic returning of the last evaluated expression
+Ruby has a number of useful features for optimising your control flow and method returns - namely the ternary operator, postfix conditionals and automatic returning of the last evaluated expression

 Consider the following four methods.
 They all produce the same output by printing `y` if the parameter is even or greater than 5, or `n` otherwise: